Suunto Race S

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• More expensive: price The review says the Race S is priced well below the Garmin Forerunner 965.
+• More expensive: price The Race S is positioned as cheaper than the Garmin Forerunner 965 among AMOLED sports watches.

 Feature Scorecards